A- Z Guide

 • Security: On arrival you are given a door code which will give you access through the front and side doors.
 Please keep the code safe.
 Do not let anyone into the building but contact a member of staff who will be pleased to come and attend to the matter.

 • Shops: There are a number of shops in Hawarden and Ewloe (the neighbouring village).
-These range from the Post Office and General Store to specialist gift and design shops, and from the Co-op to a floatation and massage therapy centre.
+These range from the Post Office and General Store to specialist gift and design shops, and from the Co-op to a number of hair and beauty salon.
 There are supermarkets nearby (Tesco at Broughton and Asda in Queensferry), and at Broughton Shopping Park you will find a wide range of high street stores as well as restaurants and a cinema.

 • Side door: The side door is at the end of the short passage between the kitchen and the Anwyl Room.
 It is also a space where you can leave muddy or wet boots, umbrellas and coats (at your own risk).